shaikrizwana10a-eng/Smart-Civic-Complaint-Management-System/README.md

 The **Smart Civic Complaint Management System (SCMS)** is a full-stack web application that bridges the gap between citizens and local government.
 It provides a clean, modern interface — inspired by tools like Linear and Vercel — for citizens to file and track civic complaints, and for administrators to manage, prioritize, and resolve them efficiently.

 Unlike traditional government portals that feel outdated and frustrating to use, SCMS delivers a fast, transparent, and accountable civic experience with real-time tracking, PDF receipts, priority-based triage, and an analytics-driven admin dashboard.
+SCMS also includes an **AI Decision Dashboard** powered by **Google Gemini**, enabling administrators to transform complaint data into actionable civic intelligence.
+The platform identifies complaint hotspots, summarizes trends, recommends priority actions, detects recurring issues, predicts future complaint patterns, and provides an AI Decision Assistant for natural language interaction with complaint data.

 ---